celinehoang177/Film_Recommender/README.md

 In the data manipulation and preprocessing stages, I employed `pandas` and `numpy` to prepare the datasets.
 I've also developed machine learning pipelines, employing `CountVectorizer`, `cosine_similarity`, and `Collaborative Filtering`, to process text and compute cosine similarity.
 Furthermore, my sentiment analysis model, stored in `nlp_model.pkl`, helps categorize user reviews as positive or negative.

-## How to compile

-To run this project and explore the Film Recommender System, please follow these steps:

-1. Start by cloning this repository to your local system.
-2. Download all the libraries in `libraries.txt` with the command `pip install -r libraries.txt`.
-3. In the `data_preprocessing 3.ipynb` and `data_preprocessing 4.ipynb` files, replace my API key in `tmdb.api_key` with your actual API key.
-4. Open your terminal or command prompt from your project directory and run the `main.py` file with the following command: `python main.py`.
-5. Yay!
-You're now ready to explore the Film Recommender System and discover your next favorite movies.

 Enjoy your cinematic journey, and happy movie hunting! 🍿📽️